9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-There\'s no limit on how \"deep\" within a value a pattern can look.
+There's no limit on how "deep" within a value a pattern can look.
 This definition looks both inside a tuple and inside a list within that
 tuple.